 Note: It’s important there’s not a lot of liquid content as this will result in a flimsy, mushy burger patty!

-Add dry ingredients – breadcrumbs, nutritional yeast, flax seed, and pressed extra-firm tofu.
-Crumble the block of tofu with hands and mix well.
+Transfer mushroom mixture to a mixing bowl and add remaining ingredients – Worcestershire sauce, breadcrumbs, nutritional yeast, flaxseed, salt, pepper, and pressed extra-firm tofu.
+Let cool slightly before crumbling the block of tofu with hands.
+Mix well.

 How to make a veggie burger stick together